model-checking/kani/rfc/src/rfcs/0006-unstable-api.md

 We will add the `-Z` option to both `kani-driver` and `kani-compiler`.
 Kani driver will pass the information to the compiler.

-For unstable APIs, the compiler will check if any reachable function uses a unstable feature that was not enabled.
+For unstable APIs, the compiler will check if any reachable function uses an unstable feature that was not enabled.
 If that is the case, the compiler will trigger a compilation error.

 We will also change the compiler to only generate code for harnesses that match the harness filter.